AggroTheShark/currency-counter/README.md

 # Currency Counter

-A small Java library that allows you to count all kind of currency.
+A small Java library that allows you to count all kind of currencies.

 A project I started out of boredom, because why not.